 If you’re looking for a sub-$/£500 amp that’s ideal for gigging, then you’ll likely find tube amps out of reach financially.
 Sure, you can mic up a smaller combo, but sometimes a wall of pure amp volume is what’s needed.
 Thankfully, Orange is here to help.
 Everyone knows about its range of high-power tube heads, from the high-gain Rockerverb series to the more vintage flavoured ORs, but with the solid-state Crush Pro line-up there is a serious contender in the best guitar amps under $/£500 bracket.

 The Orange Crush Pro CR120 is a 120-watt, two channel monster of a head, packing in more gain and volume than you could ever need, yet retaining that famous Orange tone at every volume.
-For players of heavier styles, the Crush Pro range is well worth your attention.
+The clean channel is also very impressive, serving up lush, warm tones that respond nicely to your playing dynamics.
+There are even three types of reverb on board too - Spring Hall and Plate, each with its own distinctive flavour.
+For players of heavier styles, the Crush Pro range is well worth your attention, plus those that favour clean or slightly crunchy tones will also be pleasantly surprised.

 Read the full Orange Crush Pro CR120H review